joenomiddlename/Censored_Longline_RCode/README.md

 All the figures and results seen in the manuscript can be reproduced using the code found in this repository.
 If you run into any issues, please make an issue - I will respond as quickly as possible!

-Note: the easiest way to use this repository is to download it as a zip file.
+Note: the easiest way to use this repository is to download it as a zip file by clicking the green 'Code' button seen in the top-right of the main page.